George Whitefield

-George Whitefield (/ˈʍɪtfiːld/; – 30 September 1770), also known as George Whitfield, was an Anglican cleric and evangelist who was one of the founders of Methodism and the evangelical movement.
+George Whitefield (/ˈʍɪtfiːld/; – 30 September 1770), also known as George Whitfield, was an English Anglican priest and preacher who was one of the founders of Methodism and the evangelical movement.

-Born in Gloucester, he matriculated at Pembroke College at the University of Oxford in 1732.
-There he joined the "Holy Club" and was introduced to the Wesley brothers, John and Charles, with whom he would work closely in his later ministry.
+Born in Gloucester, he matriculated at Pembroke College, Oxford in 1732.
+There, he joined the "Holy Club" and was introduced to John and Charles Wesley, with whom he would work closely in his later ministry.
+Unlike the Wesleys, he embraced Calvinism.

 Whitefield was ordained after receiving his Bachelor of Arts degree.
-He immediately began preaching, but he did not settle as the minister of any parish.
-Rather he became an itinerant preacher and evangelist.
-In 1740, Whitefield traveled to North America where he preached a series of revivals that became part of the "Great Awakening".
+He immediately began preaching, but he did not settle as the minister of any Church of England parish; rather, he became an itinerant preacher and evangelist.
+In 1740, Whitefield traveled to British North America where he preached a series of Christian revivals that became part of the Great Awakening.
 His methods were controversial, and he engaged in numerous debates and disputes with other clergymen.

-Whitefield received widespread recognition during his ministry; he preached at least 18,000 times to perhaps 10 million listeners in Great Britain and her American colonies.
-Whitefield could enthrall large audiences through a potent combination of drama, religious rhetoric, and patriotism.
+Whitefield received widespread recognition during his ministry; he preached at least 18,000 times to perhaps ten million listeners in the British Empire.
+Whitefield could enthrall large audiences through a potent combination of drama, religious eloquence, and patriotism.